David Schultz (professional wrestler): Late career (1985–1989)

 After leaving the WWF at the end of February 1985, Schultz immediately embarked on another tour of Japan with New Japan Pro-Wrestling as part of its "Big Fight" series.
 His opponents during the tour included Antonio Inoki, Kantaro Hoshino, and Kengo Kimura.
-After returning from Japan, he divided his time between the Continental Wrestling Association and the Northeastern United States–based International World Class Championship Wrestling for the remainder of the year.
+After returning from Japan, he divided his time between the CWA and the Northeastern United States–based International World Class Championship Wrestling for the remainder of the year.
 In mid-1986, Schultz returned to Stampede Wrestling, where he feuded with Duke Myers, including facing him in coal miner's glove matches.
 In late-1985, Schultz moved to Lutte Internationale, where he defeated Samula Anoa'i to win the vacant Canadian International Heavyweight Championship.
 Schultz wrestled sporadically over the following years, making a handful of appearances with the North American Wrestling Association, Central States Wrestling, and the Tri-State Wrestling Alliance.
 He retired in 1989.